StevenBlack/vocab/million-dollar-words.md

 ### bathos
 A fall from the sublime to the commonplace; often used to describe the plot of a play, a movie or a piece of fiction which tells how the mighty have fallen.
-Pronounced BAY-THOSS, the word should be distinguished from pathos (see pathos), which means evoking genuine pity or compassion.
+The word should be distinguished from pathos (see pathos), which means evoking genuine pity or compassion.

 ### battologize
 To write or repeat words or phrases over and over and over and over, again and again and again and again.
-It's pronounced BAT-OLL-OH-JIZE.

 ### bauhaus
 Not a place to put Fido at night.
 A school of architecture and design developed in Germany in 1918, which emphasized the functional aspect of objects over their form.
 The style is typified by the box-like buildings of Mies Van der Rohe, who was famous for his aesthetic theory that "less is more."
-Say BOW-HOUSE.

 ### bavardage
 Foolish or nonsensical talk with a touch of light banter.
 Friends might engage in bavardage by hurling meaningless insults at one another—without hurting anyone's feelings.
 It's similar to badinage (see badinage) but has a more playful tone.
 In modernparlance, "dissing," but without malice.
-Pronounce the word BAH-VAR-DAJ.

 ### beau geste
 Literally a "pretty gesture," an act that is meaningless, but looks good or has the effect of generosity or conciliation.
 An example is sending flowers to the host after a dinner party.
-Pronounced BOJHEST.

 ### beaver